-AM.2.1 Udder and hoof care products must not contain quaternary ammonium compounds (QACs) AM.2.1.a Either the chemical data sheet or a warranty declaration from the supplier confirms product does not contain QACs Chemical data sheets/warranty declaration AM.3 Veterinary medicines must only be administered by demonstrably competent persons AM.3.a Person undertaking task has relevant experience or training ■ Named in HHP or training records AM.3.1 At least one person, who is responsible for administering medicines has undertaken training and holds a certificate of competence/attendance from training undertaken since October 2016 AM.3.1.a Training courses cover at least: - medicine types - medicine handling - administration - medicine storage - recording requirements - avoiding residues Certificate of competence/ attendance Training records
+AM.2.1 Udder and hoof care products must not contain quaternary ammonium compounds (QACs) AM.2.1.a Either the chemical data sheet or a warranty declaration from the supplier confirms product does not contain QACs Chemical data sheets/warrant y declaration AM.3 Veterinary medicines must only be administered by demonstrably competent persons AM.3.a Person undertaking task has relevant experience or training Named in HHP or training records AM.3.1 At least one person, who is responsible for administering medicines has undertaken training and holds a certificate of competence/attendance from training undertaken since October 2016 AM.3.1.a Training courses cover at least: medicine types medicine handling administration medicine storage recording requirements avoiding residues Certificate of competence/attendance Training records

-Courses include, but are not limited to, City & Guilds, NOAH/Lantra Antimicrobial Best Practice and veterinary led training courses, as approved by Red Tractor.
-A list of approved courses can be found on the Red Tractor Assurance website

-AIM: Safe, secure and responsible management of medicines

-AM.4

-Veterinary medicines must be stored appropriately REVISED

-AM.4.a

-Kept in a locked storage facility/room

-This must not be in the same room as that classified as the dairy.

-AM.4.b

-Stored in accordance with the manufacturer's instructions

-AM.4.c

-Medicated feed is kept in separate clearly labelled bulk storage or bags

-AM.4.d

-Medicines that require refrigeration and are stored in a domestic fridge are stored in a container

-Purchase records for all veterinary medicines must be kept

-AM.5.a

-Records detail:

-- identity of medicine

-- quantity

-- date of purchase

-- supplier name and address

-- expiry date(s)

-- batch number(s)

-AM.5.b

-Medicine purchase records are kept for 5 years

-AM.5.c

-Medicated feed stuff prescriptions (MFSPs) are kept for 5 years administration records

-R

-■ Medicine

-■ Medicine purchase records

-■ MFSPs (may be

-held centrally by

-parent company)

-AM.6 Key

-Records must be kept of all administered veterinary medicines (paper and/or electronic) REVISED

-AM.6.a

-Records detail:

-- identity of medicine

-- date of administration

-- quantity administered

-- length of withdrawal period for meat/milk

-- identification of the animal or group of animals administered

-- batch number

-- number of animals treated

-- date treatment finished

-- date animal/milk becomes fit for human consumption

-- name of person administering medicine

-- reason for treatment

-AM.6.b

-Medicine administration records are kept for 5 years
+STANDARDS HOW YOU WILL BE MEASURED not limited to, City & Guilds, NOAH/Lantra Antimicrobial Best Practice and veterinary led actor.
+A list of approved courses can be found on the Red Tractor Assurance website AIM: Safe, secure and responsible e management of medicines AM.4 Veterinary medicines must be AM.4.a Kept in a locked storage facility/room This must not be in the same room as that classified as the dairy. stored appropriately REVISED AM.4.b Stored in accordance with the manufacturer's instructions ■ AM.4.c Medicated feed is kept in separate clearly labelled bulk storage or bags AM.4.d Medicines that require refrigeration and are stored in a domestic fridge are stored in a container AM.5 Purchase records for all veterinary medicines must be kept AM.5.a Records detail: identity of medicine quantity date of purchase supplier name and address expiry date(s) batch number(s) AM.5.b Medicine purchase records are kept for 5 years ■ AM.5.c Medicated feed stuff prescriptions (MFSPs) are kept for 5 years Medicine purchase records MFSPs (may be held centrally va by parent company) AM.6 Key Records must be kept of all administered veterinary medicines (paper and/or electronic) REVISED AM.6.a Records detail: identity of medicine date of administration quantity administered length of withdrawal period for meat/milk identification of the animal or group of animals administered batch number number of animals treated date treatment finished date animal/milk becomes fit for human consumption name of person administering medicine reason for treatment AM.6.b Medicine administration records are kept for 5 years Medicine administration record GUIDANCE: ds

+GUIDANCE: